silshack/spring2014/_posts/2014-01-22-sophiapythonexercise.md

 title: Sophia's Python Basics
 ---

-I started working with a few of these exercises last night with success on Jack is a Dull Boy Program.
-In class I found it really helpful how Elliot taught us to break down writing code into knoweable parts prior to designing all the code because I have been trying to write it more linearly.
+I started working with a few of these exercises last night; in class I found it really helpful how Elliot taught us to break down writing code into knoweable parts prior to designing all the code because I had been trying to write it more linearly.
 In the last program, it was also exciting figuring out how to use the "if" statement, which we had seen earlier in class in Thu-Mai's turtle post.

-##Jack is a Dull Boy Program
+##Jack is a Dull Boy

 ```
 a = "All"